Scarlet Street: Plot

 Adele's supposedly dead first husband Higgins appears at Chris's office to extort money from him.
-Higgins did not drown but disappeared after stealing $2,700 from the purse of the woman whom he had tried to save.
-Already suspected of taking bribes from speakeasies, he faked his death to escape his crimes and his wife.
-Chris steals another $200 from the safe at work for Higgins.
-Chris plots for Adele to see Higgins, hoping that his marriage will be invalidated when Adele realizes that Higgins is still alive.
+Higgins disappeared after discovering $2,700 in the purse of the woman he had tried to save.
+Already suspected of taking bribes from speakeasies, he faked his death to escape both his crimes and his gargoyle of a wife.
+Chris steals another $200 from the safe for Higgins.
+Chris plots for Adele to ambush Higgins, delighted that his marriage will be invalidated when Higgins is found alive.

 Chris goes to see Kitty, believing that he is now free and that she will marry him.
-He finds Johnny and Kitty in an embrace, confirming his suspicions that they are romantically involved.
-However, Chris asks Kitty to marry him, but she spurns him for being old and ugly and laughs in his face.
+He finds Johnny and Kitty in an embrace, confirming his worst fears.
+However, when Chris still asks Kitty to marry him, she spurns him for being old and ugly and laughs in his face.
 Enraged, he stabs her to death with an ice pick.
-The police visit Chris's office.
-Higgins has told them that Chris embezzled money from Hogarth, who refuses to press charges, but fires Chris.
+The police appear at Chris's office, tipped off by Higgins that Chris has embezzled money from Hogarth, who refuses to press charges, but fires Chris.
 Johnny is arrested for Kitty's murder.

 At the trial, Johnny's past works against him.
 Chris denies painting the pictures, claiming to be an untalented artist.
 Several witnesses confirm Chris's testimony and attest to Johnny's misdeeds and bad character.
-Johnny is convicted and put to death for Kitty's murder, Chris goes unpunished and Kitty is erroneously immortalized as a great artist.
-Haunted by the murder, Chris attempts to hang himself on the night of Johnny's execution, but is rescued.
-Five years later, Chris is homeless and destitute, with no way of claiming credit for his own paintings.
-He witnesses his portrait of Kitty sell for $10,000.
-Tormented by thoughts of Kitty and Johnny loving each other eternally, Chris wanders New York, constantly hearing their voices in his mind.
+Johnny is convicted and put to death, and Kitty is immortalized as a great talent lost too soon.

+Haunted by getting away with murder, Chris attempts to hang himself on the night of Johnny's execution, but is prevented by Good Samaritans.
+Five years later he is homeless and destitute, with no way of claiming credit for his own paintings.
+He witnesses his portrait of Kitty selling for $10,000.
+Tormented by voices of the ghosts of Kitty and Johnny, Chris wanders New York, broke, broken, and mad.